38degrees/experian_consumer_view/README.md

 - Providing an `addressline` and a `postcode` would search for data at the household level.
 - Providing an `email` would search for data at the person level.

-Refer to the ConsumerView API Developer Guide for all valid combinations of search keys.
-Note that these may change over time as the ConsumerView API changes.
+There are other valid combinations of search keys - refer to the ConsumerView API Developer Guide.
+Note, search keys may change over time as the ConsumerView API changes.

 ### Understanding what is returned from the lookup method